rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/metadata.md

 It is strongly advised -- but not required -- that all NFTs follow the following standards and recommendations.

-Within RMRK standard, following `metadata` standard can be used on the root of NFT as well as on [resources](../entities/nft.md#resources-and-resource)
+Within RMRK standard, following `metadata` standard can be used on the root of NFT as well as on [assets](../entities/nft.md#resources-and-resource)

 A `metadata` field can be added to 3 types of entities

 - NFT
-- NFT resource
+- NFT asset
-- Base part
+- Catalog part

-### Simple Metadata on NFT or a Resource
+### Simple Metadata on NFT or a Asset

 Metadata referencing an image media file.
-This can be used on NFT with no [secondary resources](../entities/nft.md#resources-and-resource) or on a simple secondary Resource.
+This can be used on NFT with no [secondary assets](../entities/nft.md#resources-and-resource) or on a simple secondary Asset.

 #### Example: